Harbor Commission Vice President

-While a City Council member, Ms. Lowenthal was selected by her colleagues as Vice Mayor, in 2006.
+While a City Council member, Ms. Lowenthal was selected by her colleagues as Vice Mayor in 2006.
 As a Councilwoman, she also served on the Los Angeles County Metropolitan Transportation Authority.
 During her time in the Assembly, Ms. Lowenthal chaired the Select Committee on Ports and Transportation, the Legislative Women’s Caucus and the Joint Committee on Emergency Management, authoring laws to protect injured workers from unjust medical bills, cut the cost of prison healthcare and make it easier for older persons to stay in their homes.

-Ms. Lowenthal earned a Bachelor’s Degree in Sociology from the University of Wisconsin and a Master’s Degree in Community and Clinical Psychology from California State University, Long Beach.
+She earned a Bachelor’s Degree in Sociology from the University of Wisconsin and a Master’s Degree in Community and Clinical Psychology from California State University, Long Beach.

-Bonnie Lowenthal lives in the Carroll Park neighborhood with her longtime partner Evan Braude, an attorney and former Long Beach City Councilman.
+Bonnie Lowenthal lives in the Carroll Park neighborhood with her longtime partner, Evan Braude, an attorney and former Long Beach City Councilman.
 She has two adult children with her former husband, U.S. Rep. Alan Lowenthal, and four grandchildren.